Debt Ratio

 Net Fixed Assets $2,806,500

-For this example, the associated long-term notes for the equipment states $6,000,000.
+For this example, the associated long-term notes for the equipment state $6,000,000.
 This means the long-term debt to fixed assets isn’t 50 or 60%, it is 214%.
-Immediately you’ll think that this is a red flag for an investment.
+Immediately, you’ll think that this is a red flag for an investment.
 Look at the details.
 The details are in the notes.
 Go to the notes section for fixed assets first.

-Notice in the above accumulated depreciation is $6.9 Million.
-If the depreciation taken each year matches the true utility (usage) of the equipment then indeed the fixed assets debt ratio is way out of whack.
-But most companies use accelerated depreciation to account for depreciation which underestimates the net fixed assets value (accumulated depreciation is higher than actual utility lowering net fixed assets value).
+Notice that the above accumulated depreciation is $6.9 million.
+If the depreciation taken each year matches the true utility (usage) of the equipment, then indeed the fixed assets debt ratio is way out of whack.
+But most companies use accelerated depreciation to account for depreciation, which underestimates the net fixed assets value (accumulated depreciation is higher than actual utility, lowering net fixed assets value).
 Most notes include a fixed assets life schedule that looks similar to this:

 Life Schedule